 There are so many red light devices on the market that it can be quite confusing to know which one to purchase.
 There are many factors to consider, but ultimately the effectiveness of the red light boils down to just a few: the wavelength and the amount of energy delivered to the skin surface.

-Most studies on red light therapy, including the original research funded by NASA, point to optimal wavelengths in the mid-600 nmm and mid-800 nm range.
-Research has also shown our cells respond best when the total energy delivered is 4-6 Joules/cm2.
+Most studies on red light therapy, including the original research funded by NASA, point to optimal wavelengths in the mid-600 nm and mid-800 nm range.
+Research has also shown our cells respond best when at least 4-6 Joules/cm2 of energy is delivered.
 The amount of time to deliver this specific amount of energy is determined by the intensity of the light at the surface of the skin.
 This intensity is measured in W/cm2.
 The amount of energy in Joules is calculated by multiplying the intensity by the time in seconds.

 For example, if the intensity is .010 W/cm2, it will take 400 seconds, or almost 7 minutes, to get 4 Joules.
 Unfortunately, most red light therapy devices don’t publish their output intensity, which makes it nearly impossible to determine how much energy is being delivered to the treatment area.